Brackets in the Pontryagin algebras of manifolds: Moment maps and Hamiltonian reduction

-We show that a spherical boundary component of a manifold determines a moment map for the intersection bibracket.
+We show that a spherical boundary component of the manifold~$M$ determines a moment map for the intersection bibracket.
 This allows us to define an $H_0$-Poisson structure on the Pontryagin algebras of certain manifolds without boundary.
-For the notions of a moment map and an $H_0$-Poisson structure we refer to Appendix~\ref{sectionActions-}.